uwdata/visual-encoding-effectiveness-data/study_ui/README.md

-- The order of the experiment progress is labeled by the screenshot file name.
+File names label the order of the experiment progress.

 01-screen-out
 02-instruction